15a NCAC 02Q .0103 DEFINITIONS

-(b) any standard or other requirement provided for in the implementation plan approved or promulgated by EPA through rulemaking under Title I of the federal Clean Air Act that implements the relevant requirements of the federal Clean Air Act including any revisions to 40 CFR Part 52;
+(b) any standard or other requirement provided for in the implementation plan approved or promulgated by EPA through rulemaking pursuant to Title I of the federal Clean Air Act, that implements the relevant requirements of the federal Clean Air Act including any revisions to 40 CFR Part 52;

-(d) any standard or other requirement under Section 111 or 112 of the federal Clean Air Act, but not including the contents of any risk management plan required under Section 112 of the federal Clean Air Act;
+(d) any standard or other requirement pursuant to Section 111 or 112 of the federal Clean Air Act, but not including the contents of any risk management plan required pursuant to Section 112 of the federal Clean Air Act;

-(e) any standard or other requirement under Title IV of the federal Clean Air Act;
+(e) any standard or other requirement pursuant to Title IV of the federal Clean Air Act;

-(f) any standard or other requirement governing solid waste incineration under Section 129 of the federal Clean Air Act;
+(f) any standard or other requirement governing solid waste incineration pursuant to Section 129 of the federal Clean Air Act;

-(h) any standard or requirement under Title VI of the federal Clean Air Act unless a permit for such requirement is not required under this Section;
+(h) any standard or requirement pursuant to Title VI of the federal Clean Air Act unless a permit for such requirement is not required pursuant to this Section;

-(j) any national ambient air quality standard or increment or visibility requirement under Part C of Title I of the federal Clean Air Act, but only as it would apply to temporary sources permitted pursuant to 504(e) of the federal Clean Air Act.
+(j) any national ambient air quality standard or increment or visibility requirement pursuant to Part C of Title I of the federal Clean Air Act, but only as it would apply to temporary sources permitted pursuant to Section 504(e) of the federal Clean Air Act.

-(6) "Applicant" means the person who is applying for an air quality permit from the Division.
+(6) "Applicant" means a person who is applying for an air quality permit from the Division.

-(7) "Application package" means all elements or documents needed to make an application complete.
+(7) "Application package" means all elements or documents required to make an application complete.

 (8) "CFR" means the Code of Federal Regulations.

 (9) "Construction" means change in the method of operation or any physical change, including on-site fabrication, erection, installation, replacement, demolition, or modification of a source, that results in a change in emissions or affects the compliance status.
-The following activities are not construction:
+The following activities shall not be considered construction:

 (a) clearing and grading;